Car Insurance Calculator: Estimate Your Car Insurance Cost

 How to estimate car insurance costs

-To estimate the cost of car insurance, you must decide what kinds of coverage you need.
+To estimate the cost of car insurance, first you have to decide what kinds of coverage you need.

 The best car insurance coverage for you depends on your budget, your car's value and your state's requirements.